reactgraphqlacademy/fb-messenger/README.md

 [http://localhost:3000/graphiql](http://localhost:3000/graphiql)

 - Query a list of threads and retrieve the username of each thread.
-- Query a conversation.
+- Query a list of messages given a username.
 Hint, you need to provide a username.
 - Send a new message.
 - How many threads in the system?
 - How many types do we have in the system?